Stradbally: Demography

+In 2016, the population was 97% Irish or British, 2% European and 1% non-European.

+Among the residents, 62% are able to speak Irish.

 Events

 Steam rally

 Stradbally is known for its Steam Rally, an annual gathering of enthusiasts of steam-powered vehicles, held in the grounds of the Cosby estate at Stradbally Hall every August bank holiday weekend.
+It is the oldest steam rally in Ireland and is supported by the Irish Steam Preservation Society.

 Traction engines and other steam-powered vehicles are brought to the rally and displayed and demonstrated, and a steam railway offers rides along a short track.

+Harold Condell and several others co-founded the Irish Steam Preservation Society.
+It also operates narrow gauge steam railway in the grounds of Stradbally Hall.
 There is also a Steam Museum in Stradbally Town.
-One of the group of founders was Harold Condell who was an avid Steam enthusiast and owner.
-He along with his co-founders established the Irish Steam Preservation Society.
-It also operates narrow gauge steam railway in the grounds of Stradbally Hall.

 Stradbally is steeped in steam history since the post industrial revolution.
 Steam traction engines were in abundance in Stradbally after the turn of the last century.
 Families who had threshing sets and steam engines included the Fennelly family of Market Square, Farrelly family, Cole's of Riverside, Condell's of Old Mills (Whitefields), and one family which is still keeping the tradition going are the Deegan's of Kylebeg and now Brockley whom to this day perform the annual threshing at the Steam Rally.